Paid Search

 • LSA treated like a guaranteed lead source

-• Campaigns judged by leads without call review
+• Ads judged by leads without checking the calls

-• Search terms, locations, and negatives managed around usable demand
+• Search terms, locations, and negatives managed around calls worth buying

 • LSA used where eligibility, dispute rules, and answer speed make sense

-• Calls and forms inspected for service fit and follow-up status
+• Calls and forms reviewed for job type, area, answer speed, and follow-up

 • Ad groups tied to pages that match the buyer problem

-Paid search gets better when the campaign, page, phone path, and reporting all agree on what a good opportunity looks like.
+Paid search gets better when the ad account, page, phone, and report all agree on what a good call looks like.

 Define the target job